berserkware/waffleweb/docs/How-To-Guides/Cookies.rst

 How-To: Cookies
 ===============

 Cookies are very useful for a variety of purposes.
-Some purposes include analytic and tracking logins.
+Some purposes include analytics and tracking logins.
 Waffleweb makes it easy to set cookies and access cookies.

 Accessing Cookies
 .................